openweathermap/deker/README.md

 [![codecov](https://codecov.io/gh/openweathermap/deker/branch/main/graph/badge.svg?token=Z040BQWIOR)](https://codecov.io/gh/openweathermap/deker)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Deker is pure Python implementation of petabyte-scale highly parallel data storage engine for multidimensional arrays.
+DEKER™ is pure Python implementation of petabyte-scale highly parallel data storage engine for multidimensional arrays.

-Deker name comes from term *dekeract*, the [10-cube](https://en.wikipedia.org/wiki/10-cube).
+DEKER™ name comes from term *dekeract*, the [10-cube](https://en.wikipedia.org/wiki/10-cube).

-Deker was made with the following major goals in mind:
+DEKER™ was made with the following major goals in mind:

 * provide intuitive interface for storing and accessing **huge data arrays**
 * support **arbitrary number of data dimensions**
 * be **thread and process safe** and as **lean on RAM** use as possible

-Deker empowers users to store and access a wide range of data types, virtually anything that can be represented as arrays, like **geospacial data**, **satellite images**, **machine learning models**, **sensors data**, graphs, key-value pairs, tabular data, and more.
+DEKER™ empowers users to store and access a wide range of data types, virtually anything that can be represented as arrays, like **geospacial data**, **satellite images**, **machine learning models**, **sensors data**, graphs, key-value pairs, tabular data, and more.

-Deker does not limit your data complexity and size: it supports virtually unlimited number of data dimensions and provides under the hood mechanisms to **partition** huge amounts of data for **scalability**.
+DEKER™ does not limit your data complexity and size: it supports virtually unlimited number of data dimensions and provides under the hood mechanisms to **partition** huge amounts of data for **scalability**.